AckerlyXu/heima/includes/guidance-compute-single-vm-linux.md

 1. Right click the button below and select either "Open link in new tab" or "Open link in new window."
     [![Deploy to Azure](./media/guidance-compute-single-vm-linux/deploybutton.png)](https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmspnp%2Freference-architectures%2Fmaster%2Fguidance-compute-single-vm%2Fazuredeploy.json)
-2. Once the link has opened in the Azure portal preview, you must enter values for some of the settings:
+2. Once the link has opened in the Azure Portal, you must enter values for some of the settings:

     * The **Resource group** name is already defined in the parameter file, so select **Create New** and enter `ra-single-vm-rg` in the text box.
     * Select the region from the **Location** drop down box.